Kwinn-Korth/Social-Network-API/README.md

 ## Contributing

-Please don't push to this project
+Please don't push to this project.

+Thank you to {https://github.com/JCovi}, I used parts of his seedDB.js code to help make mine, because my seeding code didn't work.

 ## Tests